Become more empathetic with AI coaching

 8. Reduce thought suppression

 Everyone has thoughts that pop into their mind uninvited.
-Sometimes, a person labels a thought as bad and does everything they can to not think the thought.
-Often, this is an unhealthy way of coping with negative emotions caused by the thought.
-This is known as thought suppression, and it’s bad for mental health.
+Sometimes, a person labels a thought as bad and does everything they can not think of the thought.
+Often, this is an unhealthy (and unhelpful) way of coping with negative emotions caused by the thought.
+This is known as thought suppression, and it’s bad for mental health and hurts the development of self-compassion.12 Instead, let yourself think the thought and then do your best to move on.
+You can choose something positive to think about, write down a gratitude, or even try some meditation.13

 9. Self-awareness